mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 1. LC (Fiber)
 1. DAC (Copper)

 The connection had to run through my patch panel.
-I was able to find patch keys for Ethernet and fiber, but nothing for DAC.
+I found patch keys for Ethernet and fiber but nothing for DAC.
 I still don't understand why DAC fiber keys don't exist or if I just am not seeing how to connect DAC through a patch panel.

 That reduced my options to just to just RJ45 or LC.